Find Top-Rated Heat Pump Installation Contractors in UK

 How does a heat pump work in the winter?

-Heat pumps work in the winter by absorbing heat from the outdoor air and transferring it indoors.
+Even though it might seem counterintuitive, heat pumps can effectively extract heat from the outside air even in cold winter temperatures.
 The refrigerant circulates through a system of coils and absorbs heat, similar to how a refrigerator works in reverse.
 The absorbed heat is then amplified and transferred to the indoor air handler, where it is distributed throughout the building.
 A supplemental heat source might be necessary in climates with extremely low winter temperatures.

 What is the difference between an air source heat pump and a geothermal heat pump?